Ishanoshada/Microweb/README.md

 # MicroWeb

-MicroWeb is a lightweight web server framework for MicroPython on the ESP32.
-It enables rapid development of web-based applications with dynamic routing, Wi-Fi configuration, query parameter handling, POST request support, JSON responses, and static file serving.
-The package includes a robust CLI for flashing MicroPython and running custom applications.
+MicroWeb is a lightweight web server framework for MicroPython on the ESP32, designed for efficient development of web-based applications.
+It supports dynamic routing, Wi-Fi configuration (access point or station mode), query parameter and POST request handling, JSON responses, static file serving, and a powerful template engine with for loops and if conditionals.
+The package includes a robust CLI for flashing MicroPython, uploading files, and running custom applications on the ESP32.

 **Example: Minimal MicroWeb Server**